agmoss/mnstrt/README.md

 ## Design

 This codebase is written in Python 3.8.5 and managed via [venv](https://docs.python.org/3/tutorial/venv.html).
 This codebase is both a collection of useful python functions as well as a [CLI](https://click.palletsprojects.com/en/7.x/) program.
 If required, the python functions can be extracted from the codebase and used in a notebook environment.

+This program is structured according to the [Kennith Reitz recommendation](https://docs.python-guide.org/writing/structure/)

 ## Structure